Computer_Cutting

 In the ULB Fablab there are 2 laser cutting machines, one professional and another built there, and the latter will be the one we will use to make the cut.
 It is a Lasersaur type laser, this is a laser cutter with an outstanding price-performance ratio.
 We designed it to fill the need of makers, designers, architects and researchers who want a safe and highly-capable machine.
 Unlike others it's open source and comes fully loaded with knowledge to run, maintain, and modify.

-The Lasersaur has a working area: 1220x610 mm (48x24"), which is nothing to sneeze at.
-With a power of 120W @ 10.6um (100W in long duration) that allows us to make deeper cuts in a smaller number of passes with a resolution: 0.1-0.03 mm (240-840 dpi).
+The laser I will use for the task will be none other than the one built there: the Lasersaur, which has a working area of 1220x610 mm (48x24”), which is nothing to sneeze at.
+With a power of 120W @ 10.6um (100W in long duration) that allows us to make deeper cuts in a smaller number of passes with a resolution of 0.1-0.03 mm (240-840 dpi).

 How can we use the parameters of one part in another?.

-We adjust the parameters in the laser cutting machine program, which allows us to control the power and speed of the laser depending on the type of material and the thickness of the acrylic.
-For the cuts that will define the outline, we will use a power of 100, which is enough to cut through the acrylic without burning or melting it.
-To crack the sides, which are slots that will help us bend the acrylic with heat, we will use a power of 40, which is lower than the cutting power so that the laser only marks the acrylic without cutting it completely.
+We adjust the parameters in the laser cutting machine program, which allows us to control the power and speed of the laser depending on the type of material and the thickness.
+For the cuts that will define the outline, we will use a power of 100W, which is enough to cut through the acrylic without burning or melting it.
+To crack the sides, which are slots that will help us bend the acrylic with heat, we will use a power of 40W, which is lower than the cutting power so that the laser only marks the acrylic without cutting it completely.
 In both cases, we will use a speed of 600 mm/min, which is a moderate speed that guarantees a precise and uniform cut.
 For the focal adjustment, which is the distance between the laser and the acrylic, we will use a piece that the workers of this fablab have provided us, which has a height of 13 mm, which is the optimal measurement for the laser to have the greatest power and definition.
 Thus, we only have to place the piece on the acrylic and adjust the height of the machine until the laser touches the tip of the piece.
 In this way, we can simply and quickly calibrate the focal adjustment, without having to use any other tool or measurement.

 This is the moment